ericdai/meteor-autoflow/README.md

 Alternatively, full template code overriding defaults:

     {{> quickFlow autoFlowDef=flowDef id="basicForm" type="autoflow-method-update" meteormethod="autoFlowUpsert" template="autoflow_bootstrap3_horizontal" label-class="col-sm-3" input-col-class="col-sm-6" }}

+The flow and forms created with the `quickFlow` template respond reactively to `autoFlowDef` and all other parameters passed into it (parameters are obtained through `Template.currentData()`)

 Basic JSON definition (from within Template helper):